Release Date: October 16, 2012

 10. (+) The Cover - You know, it took me the longest time to realize that there was a girl in the top right corner.
 I really like the way it reminds me of Mad Men, with the red lipstick.
 All the colors are beautiful, and the way they swirl is a nice way of hinting at the weaving.

-Though I sometimes had trouble with all the details of the world-building, it still entranced me, and Adelice herself was the kind of character I'd want in any book.
-Can't wait to see where Gennifer Albin will take the Crewel world and characters next!
+Though I sometimes had trouble with all the details of the world-building, it still entranced me as much as Adelice herself.
+It will be interesting to see where Gennifer Albin will take the Crewel world and characters.